AlzoPalzo/module-one-final-project-guidelines-london-web-career-021819/README.md

 # Welcome to Key Jammer

-## The command line app thats got everyone talking
+## The command line drum kit

 ### Description:
-This app allows people to create and store a user.
-Create and associate drum kits for that user.
-Each drum kit contains different sounds like a kick and a hat, each sound is selectable from from a range of available choices.

-But what good is creating drum kits and assigning sounds if you can't play those same drum kits.
-Well it turns out you can.
-After creating your drum kit just load it up and start rocking.
+Choose sounds and compose rhythms through your computer keyboard.
+Your keys become triggers to fire samples.
+Create, load, save or delete your own kits.

+Choose a kick, snare and hat and fx: then play!

-### Instalation
+### Installation
-Instalation is easy.
-Type brew install sdl2 into your terminal and then simply run bundle to get the required gems.
+Type brew install sdl2 into your terminal.
+Type bundle to get the required gems.

+### Contributing